 Private Placement Support

 Invited investors include high-net-worth individuals, banks, financial institutions, mutual funds, insurance companies, and pension funds.
-Private placements offer the advantage of fewer regulatory requirements compared to public offerings.
-Companies, engaging in private placements are not required to provide the disclosure that would be required in a registered offering, which means that investors may have less information to make an informed investment decision than, for example, stock purchased on a stock exchange.
-However, those selling securities under Regulation D must still comply with all applicable laws, including anti fraud, civil liability, or other provisions of federal securities laws.
+These placements offer the advantage of fewer regulatory requirements compared to public offerings.
+Companies engaging in these kind of placements are not required to provide the disclosure that would be required in a registered offering, which means that investors may have less information to make an informed investment decision than, for example, stock purchased on a stock exchange.
+However, those selling securities under Regulation D must still comply with all applicable laws, including anti-fraud, civil liability, or other provisions of federal securities laws.